-Taking inspiration from the Bechdel Test, which examines the way women characters are portrayed and situated within a narrative, GLAAD developed its own set of criteria to analyze how LGBTQ characters are included within a film.
+Taking inspiration from the Bechdel Test, which examines the way women characters are portrayed and situated within a narrative, GLAAD developed its own set of criteria to analyze how LGBTQ characters are included in a film.
 The Vito Russo Test takes its name from celebrated film historian and GLAAD co-founder Vito Russo, whose book The Celluloid Closet remains the bedrock for analysis of early LGBTQ portrayals in Hollywood film.
 These criteria can help filmmakers create more multidimensional characters while providing a barometer for LGBTQ film representation.
-This test represents an expectation and standard, providing a roadmap for a greater number of mainstream Hollywood films to reach and surpass.
+This test represents an expectation and standard, providing a roadmap for a greater number of mainstream Hollywood films to reach and ultimately exceed.

 For a film to pass the Vito Russo Test, the following must be true: